Wehda23/ps5-store/Backend/README.md

 - orders: Deals with order processing and management.
 - swagger: Contains configuration for API documentation using Swagger.

+## Swagger Application

+The Swagger Application provides interactive API documentation for the PlayStation Store Backend.
+It allows developers to explore and test the available API endpoints directly from the browser.

+### Swagger Configuration

+The Swagger UI is configured using the `flask_swagger_ui` package.
+Below is a summary of the configuration:

+- **URL**: `/docs`
+- **Swagger Config File**: `static/swagger_config.json`
+- **Application Name**: "Play Station 5 Store"

 ## Users Application

 ### User Registration API